SoftwareAG/c8y-docs/content/thin-edge/thin-edge-architecture-bundle/thin-edge-json.md

 The thin-edge.io framework allows you to forward all the measurements generated and published to the `tedge/measurements` MQTT topic in the Thin Edge device to any connected IoT cloud provider using a mapper component designed for that particular cloud.

 The mapper is used to subscribe to the `tedge/measurements` topic in order to receive all incoming measurements represented in Thin Edge JSON format and to format these measurements to a format understood by the connected cloud.
-Refer to [Cloud Message Mapper Architecture](#mapper) for more details on the mapper component.
+Refer to [Thin Edge Mapper](#mapper) for more details on the mapper component.